-

 15 U.S. Code Chapter 91, 16 CFR Part 312

-The Children's Online Privacy Protection Act (COPPA) is a privacy and a cybersecurity law.
+COPPA is a privacy and cybersecurity law.

 Applicability:

 COPPA applies to websites and online services that are directed at children under the age of 13.
-It also applies if the operator of the site has actual knowledge that children under the age of 13 are using a website.
-The purpose of the Act is to regulate how these websites collect, use, and/or disclose personal information from and about children.
+It also applies if the site poerator has actual knowledge that children under the age of 13 are using a website.

 Penalties and enforcement: